OISF/suricata/doc/userguide/file-extraction/file-extraction.rst

 here, 0 means "unlimited."

 ``file-store.stream-depth`` will always override ``stream.reassembly.depth``
 when filestore keyword is used.
+However, it is not possible to set ``file-store.stream-depth`` to a value less than ``stream.reassembly.depth``.
+Values less than this amount are ignored and a warning message will be displayed.

 A protocol parser, like modbus, could permit to set a different store-depth value and use it rather than ``file-store.stream-depth``.